Orika Africa

 Electricity

 220/240 V AC, 50 Hz.
 Socket type: British Standard.
 Bring your own adapter.
-Power cuts and voltage fluctuations occur even in cities.
-Safari lodges running on generators or solar may limit socket access to common areas.
+Power interruptions and voltage fluctuations are common, even in major towns.
+At remote lodges running on generators or solar, charging facilities may only be available in shared communal spaces.

 Packing List